 Title VI Notice to Public: It is the Washington State Department of Transportation's (WSDOT) policy to assure that no person shall, on the grounds of race, color, national origin, as provided by Title VI of the Civil Rights Act of 1964, be excluded from participation in, be denied the benefits of, or be otherwise discriminated against under any of its programs and activities.
 Any person who believes his/her Title VI protection has been violated, may file a complaint with WSDOT's Office of Equity and Civil Rights (OECR).
-For additional information regarding Title VI coordinator at (360) 705-7090.
+For additional information regarding Title VI complaint procedures and/or information regarding our non-discrimination obligations, please contact OECR's Title VI Coordinator at (360) 705-7090.

-Americans with Disabilities Act (ADA) Information: This material can be made available in an alternate format by emailing the Office of Equity and Civil Rights at wsdotada@wsdot.wa.gov or by calling toll free, 855-362-4ADA(4232).
+Americans with Disabilities Act (ADA) Information: This material can be made available in an alternate format by emailing the Office of Equity and Civil Rights at ws.dot.wa.gov or by calling toll free, 855-362-4ADA(4232).
 Persons who are deaf or hard of hearing may make a request by calling the Washington State Relay at 711.

-he following report provides the agency's response to the proviso found in the 2022 Supplemental Transportation Budget, ESSB 5689, Section 216 (9), regarding Public Health Associated with Homeless Encampments on state-owned rights of way.
+The following report provides the agency's response to the proviso found in the 2023-25 Transportation Budget, ESHB 1125, Section 216 (4), regarding Public Health Associated with Homeless Encampments on state-owned rights of way (see appendix for full proviso).
 The Washington State Department of Transportation continues its work to clear encampments along agency owned rights of way - a result of the lack of affordable housing and homelessness crisis felt both locally and nationally.
 While we've had some early successes stabilizing and/or clearing some sites, WSDOT is not equipped to resolve the underlying causes of homelessness alone.
-WSDOT's approach recognizes that the agency is but one leg of the stool of services that must be provided to successfully rehome these individuals and get them the resources they need to live successfully inside.
+WSDOT's approach recognizes that the agency is but one leg of the stool of services that must be provided to successfully connect people to safe and stable housing and get them the resources they need to achieve housing stability indoors.
 And while our efforts and partnerships have humanely transitioned some people experiencing homelessness on rights of way into stable, secure shelter, we acknowledge there is more work to be done.

 This report focuses on the work done under the Maintenance Program provisos for WSDOT to address encampments on rights of way.
-It is important to note that this WSDOT-direct proviso work and funding is separate - though similar - to the work done under the state Right of Way Safety Initiative proviso which provided funding to the Department of Commerce and created partnerships with WSDOT, Washington State Patrol and local service providers (see section below for synopsis of Right of Way Safety Initiative work).
-However, some of the WSDOT-specific funding is at times used in the Right of Way Safety Initiative work or in specific city provisos to support efforts at initiative sites that qualify under both proviso efforts.
+It is important to note that this WSDOT-directed proviso work and funding is separate - though similar - to the work done under the state Encampment Resolution Program (ERP), formerly known as the state Right of Way Safety Initiative proviso which provided funding to the Department of Commerce (COM) and created partnerships with WSDOT, Washington State Patrol (WSP) and local service providers (see section below for synopsis of ERP work).
+However, some of the WSDOT-specific funding is at times used in the ERP work or in specific city provisos to support efforts at initiative sites that qualify under both proviso efforts.

 WSDOT maintenance crews are responsible for maintaining and preserving the state's transportation system.
-That often looks like crews conducting pothole repairs, clearing catch basins or clogged culverts, vegetation management, safety rest area maintenance, mowing for sightlines, snow/ice removal, sign washing and responding to real-time emergencies.
+That work often includes crews conducting pothole repairs, clearing catch basins or clogged culverts, vegetation management, safety rest area maintenance, mowing for sightlines, snow/ice removal, sign washing and responding to real-time emergencies.
 Agency road crews are not suitable nor the trained subject matter experts to be social service providers, licensed counselors or law enforcement personnel.
 The department relies heavily on other state agency, non-profit, local jurisdictional and behavioral health partners to take action before a site can be cleaned.